Also available on PlayStation 4 and Windows

 The game definitely shows its age visually, especially where supported resolutions are concerned, but thankfully, the modding community has stepped into alleviate some of that.
 While it's not perfect and can leave some of the models (most notably weapons) looking just a little wonky, I did find a mod that polishes the textures a bit and forces a pretty decent 1080p resolution.
 On top of performance mods like that, there are a veritable buttload of map, character, and weapon skin mods for the multiplayer.
 There are also mods that add an entirely new fan-made single player adventure as well as total conversion mods available.

 The official servers are, unfortunately, all down for Elite Force, but there are a still a good number of player-run servers up.
 Of course, these are filled almost exclusively with bots, and if you're cool playing with bots, you're probably better off just setting up your own custom match offline, but still, it's nice to see that there's an option if you and a friend want to find the same bot-infested server and play together.
 The multiplayer is mostly your basic deathmatch, team deathmatch, or capture the flag; although there are a couple interesting ones like the one-life gladiator matches and the one-shot-kill disintegration matches.
 At one point, I was basically unbeatable at Elite Force online.
-Of course, this point was a solid 15 years ago, but still, the point stands that I was a virgin-tier badass at one point.
+Of course, this point was a solid 15 years ago, but still, the point stands that I was a virgin-tier pro gamer at once upon a time.

 The story in the single player is surprisingly solid for a licensed game, and Raven really showed that they knew what they were doing here.
 I'm not gonna say that this is the best Star Trek game ever made, but it's definitely in the top 3.
 I'll admit that a lot of my fondness for this game probably is nostalgia, but I absolutely adore it.
 Even playing the multiplayer by myself with bots is immensely enjoyable for me, and going back through the single player was the best kind of trip down Memory Lane.
 The single player may only be five or six hours long, but it's a damn fun five or six hours.
 If you're a fan of late 90s/early 2000s PC shooters, I strongly recommend this game; if you're a fan of Star Trek: Voyager, this game is an absolute must-play.
 For only $10 on GOG, this game is absolutely worth it.